thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/temco-controls-tstat-10-and-hum-w1.md

 Using the T3000 software, you can configure the controller.
 You need to connect the controller to your network over Wi-Fi or Ethernet.
 For this purpose, use the following steps:

+{% assign configuringDevice = '
+    ===
+        image: /images/devices-library/ready-to-go-devices/temco-tstat10/temco-tstat10-configuring-1.png,
-1. Connect Tstat10 to PC by RS485 and start T3000 software.
+        title: Connect Tstat10 to PC by RS485 and start T3000 software.
+Click the button "**Search**" to scan your network, the following view will appear;
+    ===
+        image: /images/devices-library/ready-to-go-devices/temco-tstat10/temco-tstat10-configuring-2.png,
-2. Click the button "**Search**" to scan your network, the following view will appear.
-When Tstat10 will discover, close the view.
+        title: When Tstat10 will discover, close the view;
+    ===
+        image: /images/devices-library/ready-to-go-devices/temco-tstat10/temco-tstat10-configuring-3.png,
-3. Click on "**Tstat10**" device in the sidebar, in the opened window select "**TCP/IP**" tab and click on the "**Wifi Configuration**" button.
+        title: Click on "**Tstat10**" device in the sidebar, in the opened window select "**TCP/IP**" tab and click on the "**Wifi Configuration**" button.
 In the opened window, provide your Wi-Fi network credentials and click "**Apply**".
+'
+%}

+{% include images-gallery.liquid showListImageTitles="true" imageCollection=configuringDevice %}

 ## Creating and configuring ThingsBoard IoT Gateway